 These are our most common thunderstorms in Trinidad and Tobago.
 They typically occur during the wet season and can be called “popcorn” convection.

-They are small, brief and mostly weak storms that grow and die within 60-90 minutes.
-These types of storms are typically driven by heating on a hot afternoon, and tend to favor Northern and Western halves of Trinidad.
+They are small, brief, and mostly weak storms that grow and die within 60-90 minutes.
+These storms are typically driven by heating on a hot afternoon and tend to favor the Northern and Western halves of Trinidad.

 This is another common thunderstorm in which new updrafts form along the leading edge of rain-cooled air (the gust front).
 Individual cells usually last 30 to 60 minutes, while the system as a whole may last for many hours.